 When you use a revolving credit account, your credit limit is the amount you have available to spend.
-But perhaps you want a higher credit limit to improve your credit utilization or afford more significant expenses.
+According to news outlet CNBC, Americans have an average of $22,751 available in credit across all their credit cards.1 But perhaps you want a higher credit limit to improve your credit utilization ratio or afford more significant expenses.
 Learn how to increase your credit limit today!

 How Does My Credit Card Debt Affect My Credit Report?

 Borrowers need to understand how using their credit cards directly affects their credit.
-For example, a higher credit line can benefit borrowers immensely.
+For example, a credit limit increase can benefit borrowers immensely.
 Not only can you get more money to spend on purchases, but you can improve your credit score.

 5 Factors That Affect Credit Scores